obox-systems/demo_sparql_query_executor/README.md

 ## Abstract
 In this project, I developed a SPARQL query executor that uses WikiData to find needed information in Rust.
 It takes a SPARQL query and returns its result in a table view.
 This program also stores SPARQL query result in CSV file.

-I used a `mediawiki` crate for connecting with Wikibase API and for executing a query.
-I also used `prettytable` crate for creating a table to display the query result and for creating a CSV file, where the quewy result is stored.
+I used a `MediaWiki` crate to connect with Wikibase API and execute a query.
+I also used a `prettytable` crate to create a table to display the query result and a CSV file, where the query result is stored.

 ## How to run